EuroPython/website/data/pages-content/finaid.md

 ## How to apply

-You can apply for Financial Aid by filling out the [application form][application-form].
+The deadline for submitting Financial Aid applications has passed.
+You can no longer apply for Financial Aid for EuroPython 2023.

+### Privacy Policy

-The data we collect on this form will exclusively be used by our Financial Aid team for the selection of grant recipients and the processing of financial aid refunds.
+The data we collect on the application form will exclusively be used by our Financial Aid team for the selection of grant recipients and the processing of financial aid refunds.
 No data is passed on to third parties, except to our accountants and the bank in order to process the refunds.
 We use Google Forms for the processing and Google Drive for storing the relevant information.

 For more details on our privacy policies, please see our [privacy policy][privacy-policy].